 Confession of Faith

 The below Confession of Faith is a reflection of the truths revealed throughout the Bible.
-It is not meant to be used in place of God’s Word, but like creeds and declarations of the past, is a guide to help clarify our core beliefs as a church and a tool to equip the saints for the work of ministry, and building up of the body of Christ.¹ To give further understanding to the twelve foundational sections below, and further display how God’s truths revealed in His Word apply to all aspects of our lives, we have included a number of Position Papers with Applications that explain our beliefs about societal institutions and cultural issues.
-As the elders of the church continue to address the needs of the body and address the evolving views of our culture, we will publish additional Position Papers and Applications and include them here under the relevant sections below.
+It is not meant to be used in place of God’s Word, but like creeds and declarations of the past, is a guide to help clarify our core beliefs as a church and a tool to equip the saints for the work of ministry, and building up of the body of Christ.¹ To give further understanding to the twelve foundational sections below, and further display how God’s truths revealed in His Word apply to all aspects of our lives, we have included a number of Position Papers that explain our beliefs about societal institutions and cultural issues.
+As the elders of the church continue to address the needs of the body and address the evolving views of our culture, we will publish additional papers as needed and include them here under the relevant sections below.
 In addition to the below, we have a Resources page that includes content around some of our practices that may differ from other churches (Fellowship Distinctives) and Biblical perspective on other topics.

 1 Ephesians 4:12